 At an Executive meeting close to the end of the semester, Commissioners shall submit a written report for discussion and constructive feedback.
 The report should summarize completed tasks, duties and projects as well as any work not completed, and identify both successful methods of carrying out projects and problems to watch out for.
-The report should also identify union procedures or structures which make it difficult for Commissioners to successfully complete projects and, if possible, make recommendations for change.
+Commissioners are expected to submit an Exit Report at the completion of their term of office instead of the usual semesterly report.
+The Exit Report should resemble the semesterly report but cover the entire term of office, with special attention to recommendations.